decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Definitions:

-- seed_dst, octet string representing the domain seperation tag: utf8(ciphersuite_id || "SIG_GENERATOR_SEED_"), where
+- seed_dst, octet string representing the domain separation tag: utf8(ciphersuite_id || "SIG_GENERATOR_SEED_"), where
             ciphersuite_id is defined by the ciphersuite.
-- generator_dst, octet string representing the domain seperation tag: utf8(ciphersuite_id || "SIG_GENERATOR_DST_"), where
+- generator_dst, octet string representing the domain separation tag: utf8(ciphersuite_id || "SIG_GENERATOR_DST_"), where
                  ciphersuite_id is defined by the ciphersuite.
 - seed_len = ceil((ceil(log2(r)) + k)/8), where r and k are defined by